cincuranet/blog/_posts/232120-explicit-default-access-modifiers.md

   - C#
   - Programming in general
 ---
-Few months ago [Miguel de Icaza][1] posted on Twitter message about explicitly stating your member private access modifier (or anything that's default) and that he doesn't understand it, the he wants his code be succinct.
+Few months ago [Miguel de Icaza][1] posted [message][3] on Twitter about explicitly stating your member private access modifier (or anything that's default) and that he doesn't understand it, the he wants his code be succinct.

 ```csharp
 class Foo